Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 Banks and creditors that you haven't done new business with in the past year. | Banks that you use every month.

 ???
-While most scammers try to sneak programs onto your computer or trick yome scammers go straight for your wallet
+While most scammers try to sneak programs onto your computer or trick you into sending them money, some scammers go straight for your wallet.
+If you get an emal

 ---
 # Stores